-According to the cut off dates used in the assessment, LUCA found that corporate land clearing was taking place in three periods, i.e. (i) between February 2010 and May 2014, (ii) May 2014 and December 2014, and (iii) December 2014 and April 2017.
-There is no new corporate land clearing as indicated by the size of oil palm area in the periods after the issuance of the stop work order (April 2017) and the HCV reassessment (August 2017).
+According to the cut off dates used in the assessment, LUCA found that corporate land clearing was taking place in two periods, i.e. (i) between February 2010 and May 2014, and (ii) May 2014 and December 2014.
+There is no new corporate land clearing as indicated by the size of oil palm area in after December 2014.
+That concludes that there is no non-compliance land clearing due to the issuance of the stop work order (April 2017) and prior the HCV reassessment (August 2017).
 Furthermore, additional LUCA regarding with the new NPP submission also found that there is no corporate land clearing or new oil palm area up until the time of NPP submission (December 2019).
 Following tables presents the historical land use change in the assessment periods.

-Figure 17.
+Figure 19.
 Satellite imagery for November 2005

-Figure 18.
+Figure 20.
 Satellite imagery for November 2007

-Figure 19.
+Figure 21.
 Satellite imagery for December 2009

-Figure 20.
+Figure 22.
 Satellite imagery for February 2010

-Figure 21.
+Figure 23.
 Satellite imagery for May 2014

-Figure 22.
+Figure 24.
 Satellite imagery for December 2014